egtann/shh/README.md

 > **NOTE:** There's no concept in shh of directories or `/`, but it's useful to
 > namespace your secrets for glob matches as described later.
+>
+> Also note that secrets belong to a global namespace.
+If Bob creates secret
+> "A", but Alice doesn't have access, Alice trying to create a secret named "A"
+> will result in an error.
+The same name resolves to the same secret for every
+> user in the project, regardless of whether or not that user has access.

 If you need to edit your secret, `shh edit staging/env` can do it.
 That uses your `$EDITOR` of choice.
 Note that `$EDITOR` should be an absolute path.
 Save